adamblvck/spellbook_777/README.md

 ![](media/readme/icon_512.png)

+## About

 Welcome to SpellBook 777!
 A simple repository containing markdown and javascript files with brief and deep descriptions of the four elements, planets, and sphere dynamics as used in SpellBook!

+The SpellBook app operates on JavaScript, and requires the markdown files in the `/777` folder to be converted into a javascript object.
+To convert javascript to markdown, have python 3.0 installed and just run `md_to_js.py`.

 ## What is 777?